Get Started with Credentials

 All vendors must obtain a NATO contractor and government entity code (commonly referred to as a CAGE code).
 A CAGE code is a five position code that identifies contractors doing business with the federal government, NATO member nations and other foreign governments.
 The CAGE code is used to support a variety of mechanized systems throughout the government and provides for a standardized method of identifying a given facility at a specific location.
 The code may be used for a facility clearance, a pre-award survey, automated bidders' lists, identification of debarred bidders, fast pay processes, etc.

-If you are a U.S.-based vendor, you will be assigned a CAGE Code when you register in the CCR System.
+If you are a U.S.-based vendor, you will be assigned a CAGE Code when you register in the SAM.
 Foreign vendors must contact your country representative.